henryl74/js-project-portfolio/README.md

 ### - The Paragraph

-- Featured below the header, the paragraph main purpose is to explain the main rule of the game to the payer.
+- Featured below the header, the paragraph main purpose is to explain the main rule of the game to the player.

 ![Screenshot from the paragraph](docs/screenshot_paragraph.png)